MindscapeHQ/raygun4js/README.md

 `automaticPerformanceCustomTimings` - When enabled Raygun4JS will track each `window.performance.measure` call as a custom timing entry.
 This enables developers to use a more native API for tracking performance timings.
 More information about `performance.measure` can be found on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Performance/measure).

-`trackCoreWebVitals` - When enabled Raygun4JS will automatically track and report Core Web Vitals.
+`trackCoreWebVitals` - When enabled, Raygun4JS will automatically track and report Core Web Vitals.
+This is enabled by default.

 An example raygun4js configuration: